 How we can help

-Domicile change is one of the highest-stakes planning decisions a Washington high-earner will make in the next two years.
+Domicile change is one of the highest-stakes planning decisions a Washington high-earner will make before the January 1, 2028 effective date.
 If you are actively considering it, talk to counsel early — and build the record while the facts still support the story you want to tell.